Can I Refuse a Breathalyzer Test?

 If you refuse a Breathalyzer test, you will most likely face serious consequences.
 For instance, if an officer stops you and believes you are intoxicated, and you refuse to submit to a test to determine your blood-alcohol concentration (BAC), you may risk having your license suspended or even face jail time.

 While you may not be under arrest at this point, refusing a Breathalyzer may not be such a great idea as prosecutors may still base a potential DUI/DWI charge on other evidence collected at the scene, including officer observations, witness testimony, or the results of a field sobriety test.
 In certain jurisdictions, your refusal may be used against you in any possible trial.
-And some state laws distinguish between refusing a mobile Breathalyzer (which can carry a small penalty) and refusing a post-arrest blood, urine, or breath test at a police station or hospital (which can result in more severe penalties).
+Some state laws distinguish between refusing a mobile Breathalyzer test (which can carry a small penalty) and refusing a post-arrest blood, urine, or breath test at a police station or hospital (which can result in more severe penalties).

 Since driving is considered a privilege and not a right, states can suspend or revoke your driver's license, levy fines, or even put you in jail for not submitting to a BAC test when suspected of a DUI.
-Under “implied consent laws," drivers have implicitly consented to a BAC test in exchange for driving privileges.
+Under “implied consent laws," drivers implicitly consent to a BAC test in exchange for driving privileges.
 Therefore, you essentially surrender your driving privileges if you refuse a Breathalyzer.

 In response to drivers who refuse a Breathalyzer test to avoid incrimination, some states have adopted “no-refusal" DUI enforcement initiatives that can force suspects to submit to testing under the authority of a warrant.
 The ability of police officers to procure electronic warrants on their mobile devices from a judge has helped address the problem of a suspect sobering up before a paper warrant can be physically obtained.
-Further, refusing a warrant-ordered BAC test can result in serious contempt charges, and could just result in police drawing a blood test by force.
+Further, refusing a warrant-ordered BAC test may result in serious contempt charges and could just result in police drawing a blood test by force.

 More than half of all states have the legal authority to enact no-refusal DUI enforcement initiatives, but not all states actively use them.
-Also, some states may permit drivers to contact an attorney prior to deciding what chemical test to take after a traffic stop.
+Also, some states may permit drivers to contact an attorney prior to deciding which chemical test to take after a traffic stop.
 Check with the laws in your state and local jurisdiction for more details.